 Need for cognitive rest

 While a child or teen is experiencing post-concussion symptoms, it is very important that he not only get as much sleep as possible and limit exertion in activities of daily living, but limit scholastic and other cognitive (e.g. mental) activities to allow the brain time to heal.
-This means no or limited:
+This means limited:

 - text messaging